MRI Cervical Spine - CAM 741

 • Gait abnormalities (see Table 1 below for more details)

-• Suspected cord compression with any neurological deficits as listed above
+• Suspected cervical cord compression with any neurological deficits as listed above

 Evaluation of Neck Pain5,6